GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 #### Limit the resource to be loaded from the `same-origin`

 `same-origin` should be applied to resources that are intended to be loaded only by same-origin pages.
-You may apply this to a resource that includes sensitive information about the user, or response of an API that is intended for the same origin.
+You should apply this to resources that include sensitive information about the user, or responses of an API that is intended to be called only from the same origin.

-Beware that even with this header the resource is still accessible from random requests so don't consider this as an ACL.
-It's just the browser will not load it on a cross-origin context.
-By "load" here means either the browser renders the content on the page or the JavaScript can read the content.
+Keep in mind that resources with this header can still be loaded directly, for example by navigating to the URL in a new browser window.
+Cross-Origin Resource Policy only protects the resource from being embedded by other websites.

 {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/7UzYMWsbKkh89m5ZImvj.png",
 alt="Cross-Origin-Resource-Policy: same-origin", width="800", height="238" %}